If you’ve found this page, at one point or another you may have asked yourself “Do I need an employee handbook?”

 - Clearly communicates workplace rules and benefits such as office hours, dress code, computer use, PTO and vacation requests, lunch and breaks, HIPAA compliance, and as many as 150 other common day-to-day issues that managers need to address

-- Establishes standards of conduct and protocols, such as new hire expectations, performance evaluations, corrective coaching practices, etc.
+- Establishes standards of conduct, such as new hire expectations, performance evaluations, corrective coaching practices, etc.

-- Provides safe harbors and legal protections, such as at-will language, harassment or issue reporting, paycheck dispute protocols, etc.
+- Provides safe harbors and legal protections, such as at-will language, harassment or issue reporting, etc.

 - Ensures consistency when it comes to managing different employee in similar situations.

 Put simply, an employee handbook is your go-to resource for you and your employees to refer to when it comes to office rules, legal compliance and what to do in most situations.
-From not allowing work off the clock to how many weeks are allowed for a temporary disability and 150-more policies in between, it ensures consistency and fairness when it comes to managing your practice and employees.
+From not allowing work off the clock to how many weeks are allowed for a leave of absence and many more policies in between, it ensures consistency and fairness when it comes to managing your business and employees.
 Your employees know what you expect from them, and what they can expect from you.

 An employee handbook is also your #1 defensive tool when it comes to deterring or fighting employment lawsuits.
-When your policies are well-written and in compliance with all state and federal laws, it can prevent 90% of legal issues from arising because an employee was “not aware of” or misunderstand a rule or regulation.
-A strong handbook will even deter the most money-hungry of contingency fee attorneys who know how difficult it is to fight and win against clearly written, legally compliant policies.
+When your policies are well-written and in compliance with all local, state, and federal laws, it can prevent a huge percentage of legal issues from arising because an employee was “not aware of” or misunderstand a rule or regulation.
+A strong handbook can even deter the most money-hungry of contingency fee attorneys who know how difficult it is to fight and win against clearly written, legally compliant policies.
 It’s simply not worth their time.

 Aren’t all handbooks the same?